 Common Breastfeeding Problems and Issues

-Women tend to have questions or need support in four main aspects of breastfeeding.
+Women tend to have questions or need support mainly in four areas of breastfeeding.

-Breastfeeding position.
-It's easy to get this part wrong: If you hold your baby incorrectly or your baby doesn't latch on properly, it can lead to nipple soreness and abrasion.
+- Breastfeeding position.
+This is one of the most common mistakes and one of the easiest to fix.
+Once you have the baby properly positioned, many other aspects fall right into place.
+If you hold your baby incorrectly or your baby doesn't latch on properly, it can lead to nipple soreness and abrasion.

-Breast pain or infection.
+- Breast pain or infection.
 It's normal for new mothers to have some breast tenderness when they first begin breastfeeding.
-But persistent or severe soreness accompanied by flu-like symptoms could indicate a plugged duct or a breast infection.
+But lasting or severe soreness with flu-like symptoms could point to a plugged duct or a breast infection.
+It is important to seek medical help if you're concerned.

-Nipple confusion.
-This may occur when a baby is given a bottle too soon after birth and then refuses the breast.
-(To avoid nipple confusion, many lactation experts recommend that parents wait 3 to 4 weeks before introducing a bottle.)
+- Nipple confusion.
+Sometimes a baby is given a bottle too soon after birth and then refuses the breast.
+(To avoid nipple confusion, many lactation experts recommend that parents wait 3 to 4 weeks before giving their baby a bottle.)

-Fortunately, there is plenty of support out there for breastfeeding mothers -- from nursing hotlines to in-home consultations with lactation specialists.
-Here are the most common sources for help with your questions about best breastfeeding positions, breast pumps, alternating breastfeeding and bottle-feeding, breast tenderness or pain, and more.
+Plenty of support is available, though -- from nursing hotlines to in-home consultations with lactation specialists.
+Here are the most common sources for help with your questions about best breastfeeding positions, breast pumps, breastfeeding and bottle-feeding, breast tenderness or pain, and more.

 Breastfeeding Classes: Support Before Baby Is Born

 To get a sense of breastfeeding before your baby arrives, consider taking a breastfeeding class.
-These classes -- which provide basic information on what to expect, basic breastfeeding positions, and how to handle breastfeeding problems -- can help get you and your baby off to a good start.
-Many hospitals and pregnancy resource centers offer them; ask your obstetrician or midwife about resources in your area.
+These classes provide basic information on what to expect, basic breastfeeding positions, and how to handle breastfeeding problems.
+Many hospitals and pregnancy resource centers offer them.
+Ask your obstetrician or midwife about resources in your area.

 "A lot of expectant parents have never seen anyone breastfeed," says Cara Vidano, owner of Natural Resources, a parenting resource center in San Francisco.
 "Taking a class helps demystify the process, and gives you tips about what to do if you run into problems."